duonghieu2907/Song-search-from-melody/README.md

 We welcome contributions!
 Feel free to submit **issues** or **pull requests**.

 ## License
-This project is licensed under the MIT License.
-See `LICENSE` for details.
+This project is for educational purposes only.